orbitalquark/gtdialog/doc/02_Usage.md

   it as you would multiple arguments for any shell program).
 The first item in the list is always selected by default.

-  Example: `gcocoadialog dropdown --text "Favorite OS?" --items "GNU/Linux" ` `"OS X" Windows Amiga "TI 89" --button1 "Ok"`
+  Example: `gtdialog dropdown --text "Favorite OS?" --items "GNU/Linux" ` `"OS X" Windows Amiga "TI 89" --button1 "Ok"`
 * `‑‑pulldown`: Sets the style to a pull-down box, which differs slightly from the default pop-up style.
 The first item remains visible.
-This option probably isn't very useful for a single-function dialog such as those GCocoaDialog provides, but it's been included it just in case it is.
+This option probably isn't very useful for a single-function dialog such as those gtDialog provides, but it's been included it just in case it is.
 To see how their appearances differ, just try them both.
 * `‑‑button1` "_label for button 1_": **Required**.
 This is the right-most